 Dr. Joseph M. Prostredny, DVM, MS, CCRT, Diplomate ACVS

 Dr. Prostredny founded Chesapeake Veterinary Surgical Specialists (CVSS) when he moved to Annapolis in 1992.
 In 1993 he was joined by his wife, Dr. Evans.
-They were the first board certified small animal surgical specialists in the state of Maryland.
+They were some of the first board certified small animal surgical specialists in the state of Maryland.
 In 1993, Drs.
 Prostredny and Evans initiated the formation of the Chesapeake Veterinary Referral Center (CVRC) with multiple specialty referral practices and emergency care.

 Dr. Prostredny obtained his Bachelor of Science in Agriculture degree from the University of Georgia and graduated Magna Cum Laude from the School of Veterinary Medicine in 1987.
 He completed a one-year internship in small animal medicine and surgery in 1988 at the University of Georgia.
 Dr. Prostredny continued his surgical training at Purdue in 1988 and completed the residency program and obtained his masters degree in 1991.
 Dr. Prostredny became a Diplomate of the American College of Veterinary Surgeons (ACVS) after passing the certifying examination in 1992.